aadilshabier/covid-tracker-rs/README.md

 1. Go to the installation directory and build the program using cargo with the release flag
     ```bash
-    $ cargo build --release
+    $ make release
     ```
 1. The binary `covid` in 'target/release/' can now be run

-1. On Unix machines you can run `install.sh` to copy the binary to `/usr/local/bin/`, and `uninstall.sh` to remove it
+1. On Unix machines you can run `make install` to copy the binary to `/usr/local/bin/`, and `make uninstall` to remove it

     __Note:__ Requires sudo permissions